 Our manufacturing process combines heat and pressure to form a solid panel core.
 A natural polymer in the straw fibre is extracted during this process and acts as a natural binding agent.
-A water based PVA glue is used to cover the panel in recycled Kraft liner paper.
-No additional chemical binding agents, glues or resins are added during the manufacturing process.
-The process also requires no water or gas and produces zero toxic waste.
-Plus, Durra Panel can be reused or composted at the end of its lifespan, making it one of the world’s most sustainable and eco-friendly building materials.
+A water-based PVA glue is used to cover the panel in recycled Kraft liner paper.
+No additional chemical binding agents, glues or resins are added during the manufacturing process of our sustainable wall and ceiling panels.
+Our process also requires no water or gas, and produces zero toxic waste.
+Plus, Durra Panel can be recycled or composted at the end of its lifespan, making it one of the world’s most sustainable and eco-friendly building materials as it is 100% recyclable and 100% biodegradable.

 Subscribe to our newsletter to stay up to